The benefits of walking and talking therapy

 Why does walking outdoors help when having counselling?

 Mental health charity Mind carried out extensive research a few years ago, which showed that walking in the countryside could help reduce depression and anxiety.
-In their survey, they reported that 71% of respondents felt decreased depression and less tense after a “green” walk, while 90% felt their self-esteem increase after a country walk.
+In their survey, it was reported that 71% of respondents felt decreased depression and less tense after a “green” walk, while 90% felt their self-esteem increased after a country walk.

 And it's not just Mind that believes in the benefits of being out in green spaces - other mental health organisations and the NHS recognise the benefits of the activity on good psychological health and mental well-being.
 In fact, any kind of exercise can help to reduce levels of stress, depression and anxiety.
 The benefits of being outdoors have been echoed by the Government over the last few months.